Misspent Youth: Plot

 Seventy-eight-year-old Jeff Baker has revolutionised the world by inventing the ultimate method of information storage and allowing free use of it with no profits going into his own pocket.
 Because of this generous act, he is chosen by the European Union to be the first recipient for rejuvenation technology, which will leave him with the body of a young man.
 As part of the deal, he will support the re-election of the EU president.

 His son Tim has a fairly typical frustrated life as a rich teenager, living with his famous father and distant mother.
 Tim is extremely happy when he starts going out with gorgeous Annabelle.
 She likes him, but she has a troubled home life and Tim's drinking problem reminds her of her father.

 Jeff comes home from the rejuvenation in his 20-year-old body.
 Energised by his new youthfulness, he has a series of affairs.
 After reconnecting with his son, Jeff reveals to Tim that the reason he gave away the information storage technology was so that his ex-wife could not get any royalties.
 The amazing act of charity he is famous for was motivated by spite, not goodwill.
 But Jeff finds himself attracted to Annabelle, and while giving her a ride home after Tim got too drunk at a school dance, they start a tawdry affair behind Tim's back and fall in love.
 Their passionate relationship is only a secret for a short time before Tim finds them in bed together.
 His life falling apart, Tim runs away to live with his Aunt (Jeff's sister), stops drinking and doing drugs, and makes friends with his mother.
 Eventually he finds a new romantic interest in Vanessa, one of his classmates.

 Jeff and Annabelle are happy together, travelling around the world, meeting celebrities, even experimenting with a ménage à trois.
 However, they are sad that they have hurt Tim, who gets seriously injured in a jet-ski accident, providing a catalyst for Jeff to re-enter Tim's life.

 Jeff and Annabelle both attend a controversial EU conference in London so Jeff can speak supporting the EU.
 Tim and his friends join a massive and violent protest in the streets below the conference.
 As the riots begin, concerned for Tim's safety, Jeff changes his mind about supporting the EU and leaves the conference to charge through the riots to find his son.
 Impressed by this act, Tim finds it in him to forgive his father and Annabelle.

 In the end, Jeff is dying because the rejuvenation treatment is not yet a properly functional technology, and it is failing him.
-After impregnating Annabelle with a second genetically improved child, a girl this time, he begins a live broadcast, where he reveals the lies of the EU government and rescinds his support for the presidential campaign.
-He dies surrounded by his family and loved ones.
+After arranging for Annabelle's pregnancy with his second genetically improved child, a girl this time, he begins a live broadcast, where he reveals the lies of the EU government and rescinds his support for the presidential campaign, his family and loved ones join the broadcast.
+It is implied that Jeff dies during the broadcast.